p2p-research-tools/fbas-reward-distributor/README.md

 - A working [Rust](https://www.rust-lang.org) environment
     - Install: https://www.rust-lang.org/tools/install

 - A minimal gcc and g++ toolchain is required by some of the dependencies.
+Should be covered by the `build-essential, m4` packages.

 ## Build and optionally run tests